Confederación Nacional del Trabajo: The early years

-The Spanish anarchist movement lacked a stable national organization during its early years.
-The anarchist Juan Gómez Casas described the evolution of the anarchist organization prior to the creation of the CNT:

-At the beginning of the 20th century there was a consensus among anarchists that a new national labor organization was necessary, to bring coherence and strength to the movement.
-During the Bourbon restoration (1874–1931), carried out by the traditional and dynastic parties represented by Cánovas del Castillo and Mateo Sagasta, a large portion of the workers' movement united around the Spanish Socialist Workers' Party as a political force, and around the Unión General de Trabajadores (UGT, "Workers' General Union") for collective bargaining purposes.
-There were also republican movements with a stronger parliamentary emphasis, which was supported by a portion of the new bourgeoisie.

 In 1910, in the middle of the restoration, the CNT was founded in Barcelona in a congress of the Catalan trade union Solidaridad Obrera (Workers' Solidarity) with the objective of constituting an opposing force to the then-majority trade union, the socialist UGT and "to speed up the economic emancipation of the working class through the revolutionary expropriation of the bourgeoisie".
 The CNT started small, counting 26,571 members represented through several trade unions and other confederations.

-In 1911, coinciding with its first congress, the CNT initiated a general strike that provoked a Barcelona judge to declare the union illegal until 1914.
-That same year of 1911, the trade union officially received its name.
+In 1911, coinciding with its first congress, the CNT initiated a general strike that provoked a Barcelona judge to declare the union illegal.

-In 1916 the CNT changed its strategy respecting the UGT, establishing new relations that allowed the two unions to initiate the general strike of 1917 jointly.
-The second congress of the CNT in 1919 studied the possibility of merging both organizations to unify the Spanish labor movement.
-That same congress approved linking the CNT to the Third International, but after Ángel Pestaña's visit to the Soviet Union, and on his advice, they broke definitively from the Third International in 1922.